 If the landlord does not serve the notice properly, then the landlord must create a new notice and start the process over.
 The time frame for the tenant to move out will not start running until the landlord serves the tenant in one of the ways listed above.

 If the tenant moves out of the property within the three days, then the threat of an eviction is over.
 The landlord can use the tenant's security deposit to cover any damages (if any) made to the rental property.
 If the security deposit does not cover all the damage, then the landlord can sue the tenant to pay for the amount still needed to fix the damaged property.

 The landlord must win the forcible detainer case in the justice court before an officer of the law can legally take possession of the property on behalf of the landlord.
 Landlords must not engage in "self-help" practices (such as changing the locks or shutting off the utilities) and must carefully follow all of the procedures for filing the forcible detainer lawsuit.
-See the Nolo article Illegal Eviction Procedures in Texas for more on the subject.
+Landlords who self-help might be subject to penalties for illegally evicting tenants.